-Porta-john in the parking lot, as of 7/2019.
+Portable toilet in the parking lot, as of 8/2020.
 The Fanny Road route doesn’t offer much in the way of restroom possibilities.

-If you don’t want to chance the porta not being there… use the alternate Rt 80 route for gas stations and a Dunkin once getting on 513.
+If you don’t want to chance the toilet not being there or prefer a real bathroom… use the alternate Rt.
+80 route for gas stations and a Dunkin once getting on 513.